 Where Can I Transfer?

-Virginia’s Community Colleges have Guaranteed Admissions Agreements with more than 20 public and private four-year institutions in the commonwealth.
+Virginia’s Community Colleges have Guaranteed Admissions Agreements with many public and private four-year institutions in the commonwealth.
 These transfer partnerships assist students in making a smooth transition from one institution to the next by maximizing community college credits.
 Some community colleges also have their own transfer agreements with four-year institutions.
 Ask your college faculty or advisors what is available to you!
 In addition, several of these partnerships offer financial assistance and scholarships for community college graduates.